Luke1th/password_checker/README.md

 ############################################################################################################

 # Detailed Code Explanation
-The code is a **password security checker** that evaluates the security of passwords provided as command-line arguments, and uses k-anonymity for protecting privacy.
 It performs two main checks:

 1. **Local common password check**: Verifies if the password exists in a local file (`common_passwords.txt`) containing a list of commonly used passwords.
 2. **HIBP API check**: Uses the "Have I Been Pwned" (HIBP) API to check if the password has been exposed in known data breaches.